Simple Autocomplete With PHP MySQL (Free Download)

 if (!isset($_SESION["user"]) { exit(); }

-Before the toxic troll things start to spit acid – The above example is only a simple example.
+Before the toxic troll things start to spit acid – These are only simple examples.
 In production systems, one would have added more security.
 For example, users need to log in for the autocomplete script to respond.

 SEARCH MULTIPLE FIELDS & TABLES